parkhyey/python-graph-algorithms/README.md

 # graph-methods-algorithms

-This is an implementation of Undirected and Directed Graph ADTs.</br>
+This is an implementation of Undirected and Directed Graph ADTs.
 The implementation includes below methods for each graph type:

 ## Undirected Graph (via Adjacency List)
 - add_vertex()